thom/aws-cloud-security/README.md

 ![S3 bucket policy](screenshots/E4T2_s3encryption.png) _S3 bucket policy_

-### Task 3: Check Monitoring Tools to see if the Changes that were made have Reduced the Number of Findings
+### Task 3: Check Monitoring Tools to see if the changes that were made have Reduced the Number of Findings

 ![Security Hub after reevaluating the number of findings](screenshots/E4T3_securityhub.png) _Security Hub after reevaluating the number of findings_